RichardFreedman/intervals-streamlit/README.md

 # intervals-streamlit

+It is assumed that you are cloning this repo inside of the parent folder of the crim-intervals package.
 After cloning, you can run:

+cd intervals-streamlit
 pip install -r requirements.txt

 And then run the app with: